kattakishore12/azure-quickstart-templates/101-azure e commerce application/README.md

 2. Modify the azuredepoy.parameter.json file with "subscription ID", "resource group name" and the "keyvalutname" (which you will get from the prereqs script).
 3. execute the main scripts.

+Please note that, the ARM template will not create File, Queue, Blob storages as we don't have the provision to do that via ARM.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F100-blank-template%2Fazuredeploy.json" target="_blank">
 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>